-Make this gluten free cornbread stuffing using homemade gluten free cornbread or your favorite gluten free boxed mix if you’re in a hurry.
-Be mindful of the added ingredients if you’re using boxed mixes as you could run in to some not so low FODMAP friendly additives.
-Watch out specifically for long ingredient lists and any additional gums or binders added.
+Make this gluten free cornbread stuffing using this homemade gluten free cornbread recipe or your favorite gluten free boxed mix if you're in a hurry.
+If you are following a low fodmap diet, be mindful of the added ingredients if you're using boxed mixes as you could run into some not so low FODMAP friendly additives and would be best served making cornbread at home, especially if you do not tolerate gums or are in the elimination phase.

 Why You Should Make This Low FODMAP Stuffing Recipe:

-- It’s a Thanksgiving classic.
-Stuffing belongs on every Thanksgiving table + just because you’re following a low FODMAP diet doesn’t mean you should miss out!
+- It's a Thanksgiving classic.
+At Thanksgiving stuffing is absolutely a must have.
+Just because you're following a gluten free or low FODMAP diet doesn't mean you should miss out!
 Read on for more info on FODMAPs and swaps for this recipe.

-- It’s packed full of flavor.
-Boasting savory flavors from broth, fresh herbs like sage + thyme and a touch of sweetness from the cornbread, this cornbread stuffing is guaranteed to please everyone at the table!
+- It's packed full of flavor.
+Boasting savory flavors from chicken broth, herbs like fresh sage & thyme and a touch of sweetness from the cornbread, this cornbread stuffing is guaranteed to please everyone at the Thanksgiving table!

 - It’s easy.
 This recipe could not be more simple!
 You can make the cornbread ahead and assemble the stuffing in minutes prior to serving.